jonnyzzz/Kotlin.TeamCity/README.md

 The script uses TeamCity service message to set all necessary build parameters.

 It also sets/overrides the ```system.path.macro.KOTLIN.BUNDLED``` parameter with full path to Kotlin on build agent.
+The parameter is the alias to the ```KOTLIN_BUNDLED``` IntelliJ IDEA path variable in the build runner.
-It simplifies use of ```KOTLIN_BUNDLED``` path variable in IntelliJ IDEA.
-You may have any value of the variable in TeamCity build parameters tab
+You may have any value of the ```system.path.macro.KOTLIN.BUNDLED``` parameter in TeamCity build parameters tab.

 License